Battle of Sedan: Battle

 The battle opened with the Army of Châlons, with 202 infantry battalions, 80 cavalry squadrons and 564 guns, attacking the surrounding Prussian Third and Fourth Armies, which totaled 222 infantry battalions, 186 cavalry squadrons, and 774 guns.

 Napoleon had ordered MacMahon to break out of the encirclement, and the only point where that seemed possible was La Moncelle, whose flank was protected by a fortified town.
 The Prussians also picked La Moncelle as one point where they would mount a breakthrough.
 Prince George of Saxony and the Prussian XI Corps was assigned to the task, and General Baron von der Tann was ordered to attack Bazeilles on the right flank.

 This was the opening engagement, as the French 1st Corps had barricaded the streets, and enlisted the aid of the populace.
 Von der Tann sent a brigade across pontoon bridges at 04:00 in the early morning mist, the Bavarians rushing the village and capturing it through surprise.
 The French Marines of the 1st Corps fought back from stone houses and the Bavarian artillery shelled the buildings into rubble.
 The combat drew new forces, as French brigades from the 1st, 5th, and 12th Corps arrived.
 At 08:00 the Prussian 8th Infantry Division arrived, and von der Tann decided it was time for a decisive attack.
 He had not been able to bring artillery to bear from long range, so he committed his last brigade to storm the town, supported by artillery from the other side of the Meuse.
 His artillery reached Bazeilles at 09:00.

 The fighting continued to spread to the south of the town, and the 8th Infantry Division was sent to reinforce the Bavarians fighting at La Moncelle, where they had tried to break through the French defense.
 Fighting began in earnest at 06:00, and the wounded MacMahon had appointed General Ducrot to command, who received the news at 07:00.
 Ducrot ordered the retreat that Moltke had expected, but was overruled almost immediately by General Wimpffen, who had been given a commission by the government to succeed MacMahon were he to become disabled.
 Wimpffen then threw his forces against the Saxons at La Moncelle.
 This led to a brief rally for the French, who drove back the artillery around La Moncelle and pressed the Bavarians and the Saxons.
 With the taking of Bazeilles at 08:00, and the arrival of fresh waves of Prussian troops, the counter-attack began to collapse.

 By 11:00, Prussian artillery had taken a toll on the French, while more Prussian troops arrived on the battlefield.
 The Prussian V and XI Corps reached their designated positions to the west and north-west of the French army by 07:30 and 09:00, respectively.
-A French cavalry unit advancing west was slaughtered by Prussian infantry and artillery fire.
+A French cavalry charge was defeated by Prussian infantry and artillery fire.
 The Prussian artillery batteries took up positions along slopes overlooking the French army.